sitepress/markdown-rails/README.md

 $ bin/rails g markdown:install
 ```

-This adds a `config/initializers/markdown.rb` file where you can register template handlers for your Markdown renders that are located in `./app/markdown/*.rb`.
+This adds a `config/initializers/markdown.rb` file where you can register template handler for your Markdown renders that are located in `./app/markdown/*.rb`.

 Now add views or partials ending in `.md` in your `./app/views/**/**` directories and behold!